-Decentralized data sharing is an essential aspect of Dataspace 4.0, as it allows multiple parties to share data without needing a central authority or intermediary [9], leading to improved collaboration, increased data privacy and security, and the potential for new business models and revenue streams.
-Several decentralized data-sharing technologies and techniques, such as federated learning (FL) [10] and blockchain [11], have emerged as promising solutions to address these challenges.
+curity, and the potential for new business models and revenue streams.
+Several decentralized data-sharing technologies and techniques, such as Federated Learning (FL) [10] and blockchain [11], have emerged as promising solutions to address these challenges.
 The technologies above have been applied in various domains, such as healthcare, finance, and the IoT, to address specific use cases and requirements.
 Two such technologies, FL and blockchain, have garnered significant attention for their potential to solve this conundrum.
-FL, a decentralized machine learning (ML) approach that Google pioneered [12] offers a novel paradigm for collaborative model training across a network of data sources without centralizing raw data.
+FL, a decentralized Machine Learning (ML) approach that Google [12] pioneered offers a novel paradigm for collaborative model training across a network of data sources without centralizing raw data.
 It inherently safeguards data privacy at its source, a crucial factor in healthcare, where data confidentiality is sacrosanct [13].
 Initially developed as the underlying technology for cryptocurrencies like Bitcoin [14], blockchain has transcended its financial origins to become a secure and immutable ledger capable of ensuring data integrity and transparency.
-Its characteristics are well suited to address the need for trust and accountability in datasharing ecosystems [15].
-Despite the potential benefits of decentralized data sharing, several challenges and limitations are associated with the above technologies, such as scalability, interoperability, and regulatory compliance.
+Its characteristics are well-suited to address the need for trust and accountability in data-sharing ecosystems [15].
+Despite the potential benefits of decentralized data-sharing, several challenges and limitations are associated with the above technologies, such as scalability, interoperability, and regulatory compliance.

-In this article, we explore the intersection between FL and blockchain in the context of decentralized data sharing, with a particular focus on the healthcare sector.
-Our objective is to unravel the synergies between these two technologies, shedding light on how they can be harnessed to revolutionize healthcare data sharing while preserving individual privacy and fostering collaboration.
-The significance of this article extends beyond theoretical exploration and embraces practical implications for healthcare institutions, researchers, and, ultimately, patients.
-The combination of blockchain technology and FL has become a game-changer in the quickly developing field of data-driven technologies, providing a fresh approach to decentralized data sharing.
-In the context of a decentralized data-sharing framework, this article examines the synergies between these two technologies, highlighting how they could transform collaborative data sharing while protecting individual privacy and promoting smooth collaboration.
+In this paper, we explore the intersection between FL and blockchain in the context of decentralized data-sharing, with a particular focus on the healthcare sector.
+Our objective is to unravel the synergies between these two technologies, shedding light on how they can be harnessed to revolutionize healthcare data-sharing while preserving individual privacy and fostering collaboration.
+The significance of this paper extends beyond theoretical exploration and embraces practical implications for healthcare institutions, researchers, and, ultimately, patients.
+The combination of blockchain technology and FL has become a game-changer in the quickly developing field of data-driven technologies, providing a fresh approach to decentralized data-sharing.
+In the context of a decentralized data-sharing framework, this article examines the synergies between these two technologies, highlighting how they could transform collaborative data-sharing while protecting individual privacy and promoting smooth collaboration.